 - A. External Evidence: Talmudic tradition ascribes the authorship of Ruth to Samuel. - B. Internal Evidence: Ruth makes no mention of its author.
-Some (e.g., TTTB, 66) have supposed that authorship by Samuel could not be possible since David appears in Ruth (4:17, 22) and Samuel died before David's coronation (1 Sam.
+Some (e.g., TTTB, 66) have supposed that authorship by Samuel could not be possible since David appears in Ruth (4:17, 22) but Samuel died before David's coronation (1 Sam.
 25:1).
-However, one must also remember that Samuel himself anointed David as king although he had not yet been crowned (1 Sam.
+However, Samuel himself anointed David as king although he had not yet been crowned (1 Sam.
 16).
-Since the genealogy in the book (4:18-21) stops with David and makes no mention of Solomon, the book was likely written between David's anointing and Solomon's crowning.
+Since the genealogy in the book (4:18-21) stops with David and makes no mention of Solomon, the book was likely written after David's anointing but before Solomon's crowning.
 Since the only tradition ascribes the writing to Samuel, it was written during his lifetime, and no internal evidence proves otherwise, it is most probable that Samuel penned the narrative.